 6.108.
 The plant design basis and the plant's safety analysis will identify internal and external hazards, such as fire, flooding and seismic events, which the plant is required to tolerate for operation or which the plant is required to withstand safely, and for which protection or system qualification is needed.
 The plant design basis and the plant's safety analysis will also identify hazards contributed through systemic causes such as an engineering decision or deficiency that could result in the degradation of a safety function; commensurate system constraints should be identified to prevent the degradation of a safety function.
-The plant design basis and the plant's safety analysis for the plant will identify lead to the identification internal and external hazards, such as fire, flooding and seismic events, which the plant is required to tolerate for operation or which the plant is required to withstand safely, and for which protection or system qualification is needednecessary.

-- 6.109.
-I&C systems and components should be protected against the effects of fire and explosion in accordance with the guidance of $\frac{NS-G-1.7}{R}$ Ref.
-[202]. - 6.110.
-I&C systems and components should be protected against the effects of other internal hazards in accordance with the guidance of NS G 1.11 Ref.
-[231]. - 6.111.
-I&C systems and components should be designed and qualified to withstand seismic hazards in accordance with the guidance of NS-G-1.6, Ref.
-[235]. - 6.112.
-I&C systems and components should be protected against or designed and qualified to withstand other external hazards in accordance with the guidance of NS G 1.5, Ref.
-[246].
+6.109.
+I&C systems and components should be protected against the effects of fire and explosion in accordance with the guidance of Ref.
+[20].

+6.110.
+I&C systems and components should be protected against the effects of other internal hazards in accordance with the guidance of Ref.
+[21].

+6.111.
+I&C systems and components should be designed and qualified to withstand seismic hazards in accordance with the guidance of Ref.
+[23].

+6.112.
+I&C systems and components should be protected against or designed and qualified to withstand other external hazards in accordance with the guidance of Ref.
+[24].